William E. Todd

 William Edward "Bill" Todd (born 1961) was appointed in May 2019 as Deputy Under Secretary for Management.
 He also served as the Acting Under Secretary of State for Management from February 2018 to May 2019.
+He retired from the Department of State in May 2021.

 Previous responsibilities

 Ambassador Todd was the Acting Assistant Secretary for South and Central Asian Affairs from January 2017 and had served as the Principal Deputy Assistant Secretary for the same bureau since August 2015.